BaseMax/EcommercePHPDDD/README.md

 The architecture of the DDD PHP 8.2 Ecommerce System follows a layered approach, separating concerns and promoting a clear division of responsibilities.
 The main layers are:

 - **Presentation Layer:** Handles user interaction, including handling HTTP requests and responses.
-It exposes the Restful API endpoints.
 - **Application Layer:** Orchestrates the interaction between the Presentation and Domain layers.
 Contains application services and use cases.
 - **Domain Layer:** Contains the core business logic and domain entities.
 This layer is the heart of the application and should be independent of other layers.
 - **Infrastructure Layer:** Provides implementations for external dependencies such as databases, HTTP clients, and third-party integrations.